 It has been twelve years since Mr. Buhari wept at the ICC and almost eight years since he was sworn in his first term as the president.
 As he comes close to the end of his second term in office, Nigerians are primarily left with the decision of who to elect as the next president.
 Their basis for supporting their preferred candidates is as diverse as the number of languages (500) in the country.

 Yet, there are those who, out of volition, would simply not vote.
 They are either pessimistic, cynical, or downright indecisive.
 While some believe voting would only help put any one of the candidates in a position of autocracy, some are playing both ends to the middle: the mistrust for their candidate of choice is high enough that they won’t vote for him, but not high enough to make them vote for anyone else.
-And there are those that have become (or always been) mindless and have lost all integrity (if they had one to begin with) as they have basically been swinging from one bad boyfriend to another.
-There are also the doublethinkers who can't seem to be bothered because they believe their personal prosperity is in spite of the nation's progressive jurisdiction and so whoever wins or loses is OK, they forget they are part of a societal order with a pre-signed societal contract.
+And some have become (or always been) mindless and have lost all integrity (if they had one, to begin with) as they have been swinging from one bad boyfriend to another.
+There are also the double thinkers who can't seem to be bothered because they believe their prosperity is despite the nation's progressive jurisdiction and so whoever wins or loses is OK, they forget they are part of a societal order with a pre-signed societal contract.

 The conversation surrounding Mr. Atiku, the seventy-six-year-old candidate, who was vice president from 1999 to 2007, is that he is being wrongly underrated and shoved aside as a shadow candidate despite his experience on the federal stage.
 None of the people I spoke to thought of him as a potential winner, instead, they see his candidacy as Dracula-like: he can suck up a sizable chunk of votes without anything real to show for it.
 They struggle to understand his nagging beliefs and incessant motives and are unwilling to give him a chance citing Mr. Buhari’s pre-presidential conducts as a cautionary tale.